TheRealKaup/TheRealKaup/README.md

 ### Other projects interrelated with KTech:

 #### TextureCreator
 A program made with KTech for creating KTech texture files.
-This program is required because each terminal cell has an RGB foreground, RGB background and a character values.
+This program is required because each terminal character cell (pixel) has an RGB foreground, RGB background and a character values.

 #### ThatGame
 A game made with KTech that I am working on alongside KTech itself.
 In the game the player plays as a hacker that gets hacking and heist planning jobs through the dark web.
 It is called "ThatGame" because I haven't yet found a name for it.